Dec 03, 24 07:52 PM

 The concept was revolutionary - import the bare blades and katana parts and assemble them to the customers preference within a week!

-It is a lot less complicated to make a monotempered sword - no claying, greater chance of surviving the heat quench and tempering - and so there are quite a few cheap options..
+It is a lot less complicated to make a monotempered sword - no claying, greater chance of surviving the heat quench without major issues, and less time needed to hybrid polish to bring out the details of a hamon that is so prized on an authentic Katana - and so generally monotempered 'beater' blades are cheaper (depending on the fittings used to compliment it)

 At the end of the day, which of the two main types of Katana available these days - traditional or beater - depends on your personal preference.